 drift check

-To check all files:
+Check all tracked files:

-drift check --config /path/to/your/config.yamlChecking Changed Files
+drift check --config /path/to/custom/drift.yamlAdvanced Checking

-# Pass a specific list of files
+# Pass explicitly modified files

 CHANGED_FILES=$(git diff --name-only origin/main...HEAD | tr '\n' ',')